alexdevero/alex-devero-blog/__drafts__/draft--getting-started-with-typescript-built-in-utility-types-part-2.md

 The types we will talk about in this part are available in TypeScript version 4.0 and newer.
 Make sure you use this version to avoid potential issues due to compatibility.

+## Note on syntax

+THe utility types in TypeScript we will talk about today all use very similar syntax.
+It is almost identical.
+The only difference being the name of each utility type.
+As we discussed in [previous part], utility types can be confusing at first.
+What can help you understand them is trying to see these types as [functions].

+This is what these types basically are.
+They are functions that take some input and return some output.
+In this case, input and output are types.
+The rest is just a plain function.
+The types you will learn about in this part all require a single parameter, some type.
+You pass this parameter between angle brackets.

+These angle brackets, the left- and right-pointing (`<>`), follow right after the name of the utility type.
+The name of the type always starts with capital letter.
+This is very similar to calling a normal JavaScript function.
+You only swapped the parentheses for brackets and started the function name with a capital letter.

+Sometimes, TypeScript utility types require more than one parameter.
+In that case, you pass these parameters between the angle brackets a usually and separate them with a colon (`,`).
+That's about the syntax.
+Now, let's talk about the actual types.

 ## NonNullable<Type>

 ## Parameters<Type>